 New hexagonal drum frame

-Called the 90/500, this trailer is a completely new design from Steve Vick International, the company which began manufacturing pipe coil trailers in the 1980s and is now acknowledged as the UK’s leading producer.
+Called the 90/500 (now Hexi Pipe Coil Trailer), this trailer is a completely new design from Steve Vick International, the company which began manufacturing pipe coil trailers in the 1980s and is now acknowledged as the UK’s leading producer.
 With a hexagonal drum frame, the central drum is moved between the loading, transport and dispensing positions by hydraulics, enabling one operative to carry out these procedures.
 The method of removing and replacing the drum bars (there are six – two fewer than on previous Steve Vick trailers) in order to load the pipe coil has been simplified and is now also a one-man operation.